AlvarBer/Persimmon/docs/src/milestones.md

 as on Waterfall [@petersen2009waterfall], instead there are continuous iterations, faster and smaller than traditional development iterations that allow for more opportunity to react and adapt to change [@beck2001manifesto].
-This iterations last two weeks and are called sprints, and a board is used to keep track of all current and future tasks.
+These iterations last two weeks and are called sprints, and a board is used to keep track of all current and future tasks.

-On a traditional Scrum methodology the product owner puts uses cases (*items*) into the product backlog.
+On a traditional Scrum methodology, the product owner puts uses cases (*items*) into the product backlog.
-Each sprint the scrum master and the development team have a meeting called *Sprint Planning event* where items the current sprint items from the product backlog to be done are decided and broken down into tasks to be done.
+Each sprint the scrum master and the development team have a meeting called *Sprint Planning event* [@schwaber2002agile], where items the current sprint items from the product backlog to be done are decided and broken down into tasks to be done.
 Items can also be pushed back into the backlog if they are not achievable or have a lower priority.

-However this methodology does not really fit the development of the project, since there is no team, there is no need for superfluous and unnecessary processes.
+However, this methodology does not really fit the development of this project, since there is no team, there is no need for superfluous and unnecessary processes.
 There is no retrospective after each sprint and there is no specific weight or